aquasecurity/defsec/avd_docs/aws/dynamodb/AVD-AWS-0023/docs.md

-### DAX Cluster should always encrypt data at rest

 Amazon DynamoDB Accelerator (DAX) encryption at rest provides an additional layer of data protection by helping secure your data from unauthorized access to the underlying storage.

 ### Impact